What Is the Passive Restraint Discount?

 The standard requirement for the passive restraint discount is straightforward.
 You need either factory-installed airbags or automatic seat belts and occasionally both.
 Some insurers require multiple airbags that protect both passenger and driver.
 A few providers add side airbags to the list of prerequisites.

-Having state-of-the-art features like these proves to your insurance company that you take safe driving seriously.
-Owning a car with modern safety devices designed to protect your body will also help you avoid costly personal injury claims from serious accidents.
+Having state-of-the-art features like these proves to your insurance company that you take safety seriously.
+Owning a car with modern devices designed to protect your body will also help you avoid costly personal injury claims from serious accidents.

 Most cars on the market today come with airbags.
 They’ve been around since 1972, and are now standard equipment for almost everything on the road.
 Frontal airbags have been the market standard in sedans since 1998 and in larger vehicles since 1999.
 With these odds, you’ll likely be able to qualify.